wookay/perspective/README.md

 #### In the browser

+Via ES6 module and/or Babel:

 ```javascript
 import perspective from 'perspective';
 ```

 or

 ```javascript
 const perpective = require('perpective');
 ```

+Perspective can also be referenced via the global `perspective` module name in vanilla Javascript.

 Once imported, you'll need to instance a `perspective` engine via the `worker()` method.
 This will create a new WebWorker (browser) or Process (node.js), and